Noumena-bcn/Digital_Twin/Node Red/README.md

 	}
 ```

+The result it can be found on [JSON_Occupancy](https://github.com/Noumena-bcn/Digital_Twin/tree/main/src/JSON_Occupancy)

 ## Node Red Flow

 That flow was created for the comunication with the server.
 Where the node "File IN" node is used to extract the data from the JSON file.